Key takeaways

 A more rigorous, systems-oriented model than ADDIE.
 It treats every component of an instructional system, including the instructor, the learner, the content, the materials, and the environment, as interconnected.
 Design choices in one part affect all the others.

 It’s used heavily in academic and government contexts where the rigor matters.
 For most corporate projects, it’s overkill.
-The underlying principle is still worth carrying around regardless of which model you formally use.

 Merrill’s First Principles